 Also, be mindful when using foreign phrases — make sure that you're using them correctly and spelling them the right way!
 For example, there is no such thing as orderves (it's hors d'oeuvres), and — voila! — a viola is a musical instrument.
 (Please don't even remind us of the "wah la!" incidences.)

 Do not use expletives anywhere on the site.
 Instead, use asterisks after the first letter of the word, such as "s***."
 When using expletives that are compounds or that end in -ing, -ed, s or the like, only the actual expletive should be starred out. (bada**, b****es, etc.)

 Do not use symbols like trademarks or copyrights unless otherwise instructed.
 Do not use specially formatted fractions (the type Microsoft Word automatically generates).
 If it becomes necessary to use a symbol, please use the "insert special character" function in the rich text formatting bar, which is an omega symbol (upside-down horseshoe, Ω).

 Please only use accented characters when that is the accepted U.S. spelling per merriam-webster.com (or in the most authoritative dictionary used in the U.K., Canada or Australia on those sites).
 Accents and special characters (like the em dash) can and should be inserted into titles, subtitles and introductions using keyboard commands.

 Do not use special characters of any kind in galleries or in tags.

-On SheKnows, tags are not the same as the keywords used in search-engine-friendly meta data!
-Tags, for our purposes, mean creating SheKnows-specific site searches for the reader so they can find more information on very specific related topics.
-Tags will often be single words, but occasionally 2- or 3-word phrases.
+On SheKnows, tags are not the same as the keywords used in search engine-friendly meta data!
+Tags, for our purposes, means creating SheKnows-specific site searches for the reader so they can find more information on very specific related topics.
+Tags will often be single words, but occasionally two- or three-word phrases.